 - What is managed WordPress hosting?

-- The basic differences in the NameCheap shared hosting features and Easywp features.
+- The primary differences are the NameCheap shared hosting features and Easywp features.

 NameCheap WordPress Hosting

-So, I moved CyberNaira (this very blog) from WhoGohost web host to NameCheap shared hosting server way back in 2015.
-And it remains so until the middle of 2016, that I decided to switch back to WhoGohost for some personal reasons not related to the quality of hosting services.
+So, I moved CyberNaira (this blog) from the WhoGohost web host to NameCheap shared hosting server in 2015.
+And it remained so until the middle of 2016 that I decided to switch back to WhoGohost for personal reasons unrelated to the quality of hosting services.

-But it wasn’t long before I’d migrate the blog back to NameCheap shared hosting in the same year.
-And since then, till April 2020, the blog is hosted on a shared NameCheap hosting server.
+But it wasn’t long before I migrated the blog back to NameCheap shared hosting in the same year.
+And since then, till April 2020, the blog has been hosted on a shared NameCheap hosting server.